 The spring can become weak or fall off causing your belt to keep coming off your Ariens.
 Replace a bad bracket or spring.

 The hole in your bracket can wear and become larger.
 This can cause excessive vibration.
 Replace a worn tensioner bracket or spring.

-Debris Interfering with Tension on Your Ariens Mower Belt
+Debris Interfering with Belt Tension

 Keep your mower deck free of debris.
 When debris collects in your deck and under your tensioner, the tensioner may not be able to move freely to keep sufficient tension on the belt.
 When this happens, your belt is more likely to fall off the pulleys.

 Keep your mower deck clean and free of debris.
 Not only will this help keep your deck components working well, it reduces the likelihood a small fire could start from the friction of the hot belt with dry debris on the deck.

 Debris Collecting in the Grooves of Your Pulleys

 Debris doesn’t only collect under your pulleys and cause problems, mud can pack in the grooves of your pulleys.
 Small objects like stones and acorns can also get stuck in the grooves.